DanielLecorchick/College-Football-Picks/README.txt

 Later on I will utilize a Raspberry Pi to host the website as well as hosting a database for the website.
 This will be a custom built SQL Database.

-If you wish to view the future goals for each member working on this website please go to WEBSITE GOALS.txt
+If you wish to view the future goals for each member working on this website please go to GOALS.txt